 To remain competitive in today's customer-centric retail space, your business must proactively employ policies like free returns shipping.

 When it comes to online returns and exchanges, you don't need a one size fits all policy.
-In fact, you'll likely be better of with a fluid return policy tailored to your products, customers, and goals.
+In fact, you'll likely be better off with a fluid return policy tailored to your products, customers, and goals.

-Free return shipping doesn't have to apply to your entire product catalogue.
-By segmenting your return policy to apply to various you're protecting yourself against financial loss and return fraud, while reaping the benefits of free return shipping.
+Free return shipping doesn't have to apply to your entire product catalog.
+By segmenting your return policy to apply to various clusters, you're protecting yourself against financial loss and return fraud, while reaping the benefits of free return shipping.

 Here are some ideas of how you can segment your return policy to offer free returns for select products and situations:

 By offering free return shipping, your business is taking on the cost of shipping the product to the customer and paying for return shipping.
 It's because of this hit to the overall bottom line that many retailers are wary of free returns.

 Depending on your product niche, free return shipping policies can become cost centers very quickly.
 The cost of shipping a comforter is much higher than that of dress, so you'll have to carefully consider which products get the nod for free returns.

 A free returns policy can encourage unwanted consumer behavior such as wardrobing or ordering an item without serious intent to keep it.

-If the cost of these behaviors are not offset by a increased sales, free product returns could get very costly.
+If the cost of these behaviors are not offset by an increased sales, free product returns could get very costly.

 By now you've probably figured out that if implemented correctly, the benefits of a free returns policy generally displace the negative side effects it may cause.